Definitions of Course Levels & Credit

 Students and parents are urged to read the AP course descriptions to understand the level of work expected.
 In addition, they are encouraged to seek advice from teachers, counselors, and department chairs about which AP classes would be the best fit with their high school program and their college and career plans.
 Advanced Placement courses are marked with the symbol Ⓐ in the Course Selection Guide.
 For more information about AP courses, visit the ETHS Advanced Placement website or contact the ETHS Recruitment & Retention Manager at email@example.com.

 Project Lead the Way (PLTW) Engineering.
 The Career & Technical Education Department at ETHS offers six (6) nationally recognized Project Lead the Way (PLTW) engineering courses.
 These rigorous courses use a curriculum developed and maintained by a consortium of leading engineering universities and the private sector to introduce high school students to the many facets of engineering.
-PLTW courses integrate national academic and technical learning standards and Science, Technology, Engineering, Arts, and Mathematics (STEAM) principles to solve real world problems in a collaborative classroom setting.
+PLTW courses integrate national academic and technical learning standards and Science, Technology, Engineering, Arts, and Mathematics (STEAM) principles to solve real-world problems in a collaborative classroom setting.
 As part of this standardized curriculum, students take an end of course exam to assess their understanding/learning.
-Like the AP exams issued by the College Board, PLTW affiliated colleges may accept high scores on this exam and award credit for the course taken in high school.
-Students who successfully complete a course and take the end of course exam will receive a 1.0 point increase to their grade; students who do not take the end of course exam receive a 0.5 point increase in their grade.
+PLTW affiliated colleges may accept high scores on this exam and award credit for the course taken in high school.
+Students who successfully complete a PLTW course will receive a 1.0 increase to their grade point value.
 PLTW courses are marked with the symbol Ⓟ in the Course Selection Guide.
 For more information about PLTW courses, visit the ETHS Pre-Engineering website or contact the Career & Technical Education Department Chair.

 Northwestern University College Credit.
 Students who have exhausted all of the available accelerated courses in an academic area at ETHS may take advanced courses for college credit at Northwestern University through a special scholarship program.
 Eligible students must have an overall 3.0 GPA.
 Students must obtain permission from the Assistant Superintendent for Curriculum and Instruction for Northwestern Scholarship courses.
 For more information, students and parents should contact the Assistant Superintendent for Curriculum and Instruction in the winter when selecting courses.